TempoQuill/Pokeray-RARITY-2021-05-18/docs/music_commands.md

 	pitch_inc_switch
 ```

-## `F2` **Switch Between 1 and 0 on wSoundEventFlag**
+## `F2` **Animate Sprite According to `wFrameSwap`**

 NOTE: This is an exclusive command to Ray as the command is empty in Gold.
-In the RARITY prototype of Ray at least, this merely acts as a placeholder equivalent to `F1` in Yoshi.
-No scripts even rely on `wSoundEventFlag` anyway.
+In the RARITY prototype of Ray and onward, this is the equivalent to `F1` in Yoshi.
+It toggles bit zero of `wFrameSwap` near the end of audio RAM.

 USAGE:
 ```
-	toggle_sound_event
+	frame_swap
 ```

 ## `F3` **Treat Sound Data As Music**